 As you write your personal statement, keep in mind some of the qualities that impress law school admission committees.
 Be sure to emphasize these in your personal statement through specific actions and examples.
 Evidence!

 Qualities of a good law student (and lawyer!)

 - Interest in law

 Do you need help demonstrating these 5 qualities in your law school personal statement?
-Explore our Law School Admissions Services and we’ll pair you with an expert advisor who will ensure your application has what it takes to help you GET ACCEPTED.Want an admissions expert help you get accepted?
+Explore our Law School Admissions Services and we’ll pair you with an expert advisor who will ensure your application has what it takes to help you GET ACCEPTED.Christine Carr is a Harvard graduate with over 15 years of admissions experience, including nine years as Associate Director of Admissions at Boston University School of Law.
+She has read over 10,000 personal statements and counseled thousands of prospective applicants through the application process Want Christine to help you get Accepted?
 Click here to get in touch!